Phoenix (manga): Arcs

-Published in Manga Shōnen, 1980.
+Published in Manga Shōnen (Asahi Sonorama), 1980.
 A TV producer who attempts to procure human clones to use in a The Most Dangerous Game-style reality TV program learns the error of his ways when he is mistaken for a clone himself.
 This episode is notable for only featuring the Phoenix in flashbacks and also for introducing her half-human daughter who does not appear again after this episode.